jmehami1/mex_ChArUco_Pose/README.md

 ## Requirements

-- MATLAB (Tested with 2020b)
+- MATLAB 2018a or higher (Tested with 2021b)
+- GCC 7.0 or higher (Tested with 7.5.0)
 - OpenCV 4.0 or higher
-- The ArUco markers **must** have a surrounding white border to be detected
+- The markers **must** have a surrounding white border to be detected

 ## Building Mex Functions